RyanAmeri/odin-project-html-forms/README.md

 * Inserting small icons by base64 encoding directly in CSS that can be used as element backgrounds
 * CSS Tooltips using span to position next to the div
 * Styling custom checkbox with CSS
+* Showing and hiding divs in JS
+* Input validation using regex

 ## Major Refreshers
 * CSS Grid